+Programmatic advertising platforms solve a problem for both publishers and advertisers.
 For publishers, they help maximize advertising revenues by auctioning ad space to millions of advertisers worldwide.
-For advertisers, they expand reach and leverage data to target very specific audiences.
+For advertisers, they expand reach and leverage data for precise targeting of audiences.

-What Are Programmatic Ad Platforms?
+What Are Programmatic Advertising Platforms?

 All of this happens in the blink of an eye: